fenio/dumb-provisioner/README.md

     set max-block-size=8192

 So all files from pxe/ directory needs to be copied into pxe/ directory on the router.
+You should probably change MAC adresses in grub.cfg.

+### I don't have Mikrotik router.

-Of course you can use software solutions instead.
+You can use software equivalents instead.
+Some DHCP server and some TFTP server.

 ### What's rationale behind it?